tonyscottpage/site/whoweare-inspirations.markdown

 permalink: /documents/inspirations/
 ---

-Here are some of the people who have inspired our ways of working...
+Here are some people and organisations who have inspired our ways of working...

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}